User Tools

 Network Sockets have 2 sides:

-• A front end where RJ45 cables or optical fibres are plugged in,
+• A front end where RJ45 cables or optical fibers are plugged in,

 • A back end that links the socket to another network socket.